yaaminiv/yaaminiv.github.io/_posts/2016-12-13-Mini-Trypsin-Digestion.md

 - Vortexed each sample gently to thoroughly mix solution
 - Incubated samples at room temperature overnight

-The next step involves using the speed vac in the Genome Sciences buidling for 10 hours :0 But that's for another day!
+The next step involves using the speed vac in the Genome Sciences buidling for 10 hours :frowning: But that's for another day! :joy: